CatoAntonsen/MMM-SpotifyConnectUI/README.md

 Current version is 1.0.2.
 See [changelog](CHANGELOG.md "Version history") for version history.

 ## Prerequisites
-You need to have Spotify-Connect-Web installed and a **Spotify Premium subscription** for this module to work.
+You need to have Spotify-Connect-Web installed, a **Spotify Premium subscription** and a Spotify Connect API-key for this module to work.

+Note:
+It seems that Spotify changed how they give out keys.
+You have fill out out an [application](https://developer.spotify.com/technologies/libspotify/application-keys/) and tell it's for private use.
+More info at Spotify Connect Web issue [#104](https://github.com/Fornoth/spotify-connect-web/issues/104).

 Detailed instructions you find [here](https://github.com/Fornoth/spotify-connect-web/blob/0.0.3-alpha/README.md).
-Notice, he still refers to a 0.0.2-alpha version in the documentation, but there is a new 0.0.3-version out that I've been using.

 I you are too lazy to read it all or you don't want to run it under Docker, I've summarized the steps below.
 ### Installing Spotify-Connect-Web